Anu27n/NetChat/README.md

 3. To use GIFs in your messages, type `/giphy [keyword]` (e.g., `/giphy hello` to find a "hello" GIF).
 4. To mention a specific user in a chat, type `@username`.
 5. You need to have an account with Twilio for SMS messaging.
-6. The project code includes various comments that clarify functionality and increase readability.
-These comments can be useful for understanding the code's structure and logic.
-7. For more information, access the full project demo video on Google Drive [here](https://drive.google.com/drive/folders/1t4ZaA0Z9sn59LwjCKvfuHerGs8eDd8oa?usp=drive_link).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>